-A second crossing has been talked about in policy papers for some years, with the land it would need kept relatively clear and partially in the possession of Oxfordshire County Council already.
+A second crossing has been talked about in policy papers for some years, with the land it would need kept relatively clear and already partially in the possession of Oxfordshire County Council.

-The red box on this map (from OpenStreetMap.org) shows a straight line connecting Hailey Road to Mill Street, that would be the approximate route of any WEL.
+The red box on this map (from OpenStreetMap.org) shows a straight line connecting Hailey Road to Mill Street that would be the approximate route of any WEL.

-This proposed road has been mentioned in West Oxfordshire Local Plan 2031 documents [1], [2], Infrastructure Delivery Plans [3] and alluded to in Oxfordshire County Council Highways documents [4], frequently in association with discussion papers and policies about the North Witney Strategic Development Area and its long-anticipated 1400 new houses.
+This proposed road has been mentioned in West Oxfordshire Local Plan 2031 documents [1], [2], Infrastructure Delivery Plans [3] and frequently alluded to in Oxfordshire County Council Highways documents [4], in association with discussion papers and policies about the North Witney Strategic Development Area (NWSDA) and its long-anticipated 1400 new houses.

-OCC Policies outline that the expected order of road building should be Downs Road A40 junction, Shores Green and then they state that the WEL and NDR are expected to follow when the North Witney development is built [5], [6].
+OCC Policies outline that the expected order of road building should be Downs Road A40 junction (completed), Shores Green 4-way A40 junction (approved) with the WEL and Northern Distributor Road (NDR) following when the NWSDA is built [5], [6].